Z-edge/Arch-Legends/README.md

 # Arch-Legends

-A non-GUI game based on OOP concept shaving different hero classes, sidekicks, monsters and a boss.
+A non-GUI game based on OOP concept having different hero classes, sidekicks, monsters and a boss.

 Each hero class has different Defense and Attack stats and a Special Power.
 Each monster class has different attack stats and no defense stat.